 Graphic design trends are evolving.
 The use of asymmetric layouts, abstract images, gradient colors, flowing shapes, isometric designs, and customized illustrations are just a few that marketers should meddle with.

-Run-of-the-mill designs keep your brand in the backseat, trailing behind brands that make use of cool designs.
+Run-of-the-mill designs keep your brand in the backseat, trailing behind brands that use cool designs.
 Additionally, audiences are also changing their preferences on how they want to view marketing collaterals.
 That said, brands must cater to their audience’s needs to stand out in a cut-throat industry.
 And only the experts know how visual communication allows brands to connect with their target audiences.